 But restoring your home to its former glory doesn’t have to be difficult or expensive.
 There are small steps you can take to make your dream house impressive and adorable once again.
 Here are twenty easy steps that could help you revive the house you love.

-Mow your lawn and do a bit of landscaping.
+Mow your lawn, pull the weeds, and do a bit of landscaping.

 The word “landscaping” seems like it requires professionals for it to work.
 In reality, all you need to do is to maintain your yard or your garden by pruning and trimming your plants.